 A key goal of an Educational Facility Master Plan is to identify a roadmap to align facilities with long term educational delivery strategy.
 There is value in understanding long term facility needs broadly so that those broader needs can be coordinated over time.
 It is also necessary to prioritize the most immediate needs to align with shorter range funding opportunities.

-To develop an effective implementation plan for Gilroy Unified School District, the Facility Master Planning Sub-Committee considered a broad range of identified District Wide needs and then prioritized the most immediate needs within reasonable budget parameters.
-Rough order of magnitude budget estimates were then considered for those needs and a plan was developed for implementation over the next 10 years.
+To develop an effective implementation plan for Gilroy Unified School District, the Facility Master Planning Committee considered a broad range of identified District Wide needs and then prioritized the most immediate needs within reasonable budget parameters.